Debasish121/blox_assignment/Readme.md

 ## How to Run the Code

-For Question 2 and Question 3, please refer to the instructions provided in the readme.md files within their respective folders to run the solutions.
+For **Question 2** and **Question 3**, please refer to the instructions provided in the readme.md files within their respective folders to run the solutions.